zzehli/study-notes/ml/fastai.md

     res = res@w2 + b2 # linear layer
     return res
 ```
-* Q: Activations:: Numbers that are calculated (both by linear and nonlinear layers); how is this related to activation functions?
+* Q: Activations: Numbers that are calculated (both by linear and nonlinear layers); how is this related to activation functions?
-    * activations are the numbers you get after passing inputs through a layer in a neural network
+    * Activation functions introduce non-linearities, allowing neural networks to learn highly complex mappings between inputs and outputs.
+Without activation functions, neural networks would be restricted to modeling only linear relationships between inputs and outputs.
+    * activations vs. parameters: parameters are randomly initialized then optimized
 ## Lecture
 * estimate a quadratic function
     * create the target function